Robert Prosinečki: Portsmouth

 In summer of 2001, 32-year-old Prosinečki signed for First Division (second-tier of the English football league system) side Portsmouth on a one-year deal.
 He was signed by the club's Yugoslav owner, Milan Mandarić.
 His goals and assists in the 2001–02 season were instrumental in saving the team from relegation, the highlight of which was scoring a hat-trick against Barnsley in a 4–4 home draw on 2 February 2002.
 It was the only hat-trick of his career, but he refused the customary match ball at the end of the game, as his team had not won.
 Prosinečki is still held as a folk hero at Portsmouth for his performances in his sole season with the club.
 At the end of the 2007–08 season, the readers of The News picked Prosinečki as part of an all-time best Portsmouth eleven.
 He was the only non-British player to be among the selection.
 After speaking with Prosinečki, fellow Croat Niko Kranjčar made the decision to sign for Portsmouth in the summer of 2006.

 Later career

 Prosinečki then had a one-year stint at Olimpija Ljubljana.
 With Olimpija Ljubljana Prosinečki won his last trophy, the 2002–03 Slovenian Cup; he even scored a goal in the final.

 In the summer of 2003, Prosinečki moved back to his home country to play one more professional season for NK Zagreb.

-Rumours of him returning to the South coast of England to join Fareham town FC turned out to be false He then ended his playing career with low tier club Savski Marof in the spring of 2005.
+Rumours of him returning to the South coast of England to join Fareham town FC turned out to be false due to a sex scandal with the club secretary.
+He then ended his playing career with low tier club Savski Marof in the spring of 2005.